 |Fatty acids, total polyunsaturated||g||1.502||2.013||0.426|

-Macadamia are 100% cholesterol free and are highly beneficial to reduce cholesterol level.
-These nuts are rich in healthy monounsaturated fats which are said to be cardio protective by reducing cholesterol level and help to clean the arteries.
+Macadamia nuts are 100% cholesterol-free and are highly beneficial to reduce cholesterol level (2).
+These nuts are rich in healthy monounsaturated fats which are said to be cardioprotective by reducing cholesterol level and help to clean the arteries.
 Macadamia also lowers the level of triglycerides, which is a kind of body fat and reduces the risk of coronary disease.

 Another health benefit of macadamia comes from their high flavonoid content.
 Flavonoids, which are found naturally in these plants help to prevent cells from damage and protects from environmental toxins.
-These flavonoids convert into antioxidants in our body.
-These antioxidants search and destroy free radicals and protect our bodies from various diseases and certain types of cancer which includes breast, cervical, lung, prostrate and stomach cancer.
+These flavonoids convert into antioxidants in our body (3).
+These antioxidants search and destroy free radicals and protect our bodies from various diseases and certain types of cancer, which include breast, cervical, lung, prostate, and stomach cancer.